bassistTech/bassistTech.github.io/index.md

 ### Are you looking for HPF-Pre?
 Click here: [https://sites.google.com/site/hpftechllc/](https://sites.google.com/site/hpftechllc/)

 ## Music
 Thanks for visiting my page.
 If you're looking for a versatile upright or electric bassist you've come to the right place!
-My experience includes three decades of freelance jazz gigs, symphonic and chamber groups, pit orchestras, ethnic dance bands, and so forth.
+My experience includes more than three decades of freelance jazz gigs, symphonic and chamber groups, pit orchestras, ethnic dance bands, and so forth.
 I offer a complete range of skills, including fluent sight-reading, improvisation, knowledge of the standard jazz repertoire, and simply being easy to deal with.

 I moved to Madison in 1997, and have played with numerous local groups, on a regular or freelance basis.
-Presently, I play with the Madison Jazz Orchestra, Inside Pocket, Swingtime Music.
+Presently, I play with the Madison Jazz Orchestra, Inside Pocket, and Swingtime Music.

 ## Electronics and Speakers
 Related to music, I'm an electronics and audio hobbyist.
 As I accumulate results, if they're interesting, then I write them up to share.
 Often, I find that writing a brief report helps me critique my own ideas, and also attracts helpful comments that improve my knowledge.

 ## Professional
 By day, I'm a senior staff scientist with Thermo Fisher Scientific Corp., the world leader in serving science.
 It's a great place to work.
-I have a PhD in physics, 20 patents, and extensive experience in development of optical and electronic instrumentation systems.
+I have a PhD in physics, 20+ patents, and extensive experience in development of optical and electronic instrumentation systems.
 Many of my projects involve combinations of optics, electronics, embedded systems, and software development.

 ## Blog, Articles, Projects

+**12/25/2024** [Speaker Theory (GitHub repo)](https://github.com/bassistTech/SpeakerTheory): I've re-written my derivation of the speaker response formulas using **SymPy**, the symbolic algebra package for Python.
+It doesn't change any of my results or programs, but is less error prone and more maintainable than writing derivations by hand and typing them in to the Markdown editor.
+Also, the symbolic and numerical calculations are tied together, avoiding the problem of "two sets of books."

 **3/23/2024** [Online speaker modeling program (new)](speakerpy/index.html): A basic modeling program for sealed and ported loudspeakers based on the equations in my speaker theory article.
 I wrote this as an exercise to learn how to write Web apps in Python.